Neuron segmentation using 3D wavelet integrated encoder-decoder network: Method

-Eqs. (\ref{eq_DWT}) and (\ref{eq_IDWT}) present the forward propagations of 3D DWT and IDWT.
+Eqs. (\ref{eq_DWT}) and (\ref{eq_IDWT}) present the forward propagations of 3D DWT and IDWT, where the naive down-sampling and up-sampling operations are explained in Supplementary (Sec. \ref{sec_naive_sampling}).
 It is onerous to deduce the gradients for the backward propagations from these expressions.
-Fortunately, the modern deep learning framework PyTorch \cite{paszke2017automatic} could automatically deduce the gradients for tensor arithmetics.
+Fortunately, the modern deep learning framework PyTorch \citep{paszke2017automatic} could automatically deduce the gradients for tensor arithmetics.
 We have rewritten 3D DWT and IDWT as general network layers in PyTorch, which will be publicly available for other researchers.
 One can flexibly design end-to-end 3D wavelet integrated deep networks using these layers.

 For the noisy neuronal cube $\textbf{\emph{X}}$, the random noise mostly show up in its high-frequency components, while the basic nerve fiber structure is presented by the low-frequency one.
 Therefore, 3D DWT and IDWT could be used to denoise the neuronal cube while maintaining the structure of nerve fiber at the same time.
 DWT halves the size of the neuronal data, and IDWT recovers it, which are good substitutes for the commonly used sampling operations in the 3D deep networks.
 They could be used to reduce the aliasing effects in the 3D deep networks, and improve the performance of 3D neuron segmentation and reconstruction.
-Fig. \ref{fig_down_sampling} compares the results of 3D DWT/IDWT and 3D max-pooling/max-unpooling on a neuronal cube.
+Fig. \ref{fig_down_sampling} compares the results of 3D DWT/IDWT and max-pooling/max-unpooling on a neuronal cube.

-\subsection{The architecture of 3D WaveUNets}
+\subsubsection{The architecture of 3D WaveUNets}

-In this section, we design 3D WaveUNet using 3D DWT and IDWT to increase neuron segmentation performance for better neuron reconstruction.
+In this section, we design 3D WaveUNet using 3D DWT and IDWT to increase neuron segmentation performance for better reconstruction.